MyMeepSQL/GitPy/README.md

 # **About GitPy**

 **Automatate OpenVPN Server (GitPy)** is a program that can be used to automate the creation and the configuration of a OpenVPN server and manage existing OpenVPN's client config.
 The program was written in Python3 and designed to be use on Arch and Debian based ditros.
-AOVPNS have a main console that can be used to manage the OpenVPN server and the OpenVPN's client config.
+GitPy have a main console that can be used to manage the OpenVPN server and the OpenVPN's client config.
 It could also be used in a CLI environment, inspired by the [Metasploit](https://github.com/rapid7/metasploit-framework) network testing tool

 - **In development!**
 - Can only be run on a **Linux machine**